Shirley Woodson: Career

 Woodson has influenced generations of Detroit artists.
-She is recognized in Detroit as "having lived a life dedicated to uplifting the beauty of Black art and breaking barriers of exclusion along the way," as written by Nichole Christian in the Kresge Eminent Artist monograph.
+She is recognized in her city as "having lived a life dedicated to uplifting the beauty of Black art and breaking barriers of exclusion along the way," per Nichole Christian in the Kresge Eminent Artist monograph.
 Painter, College of Creative Studies professor, and inaugural Kresge Artist Fellow Gilda Snowden (1954-2014) is one of many who benefitted from her mentorship and advocacy.
 The 28-piece exhibition at the Detroit Artists Market in fall 2021, "Shirley Woodson: Why Do I Delight" (its name from a poem Woodson wrote in tribute to her husband, who died in 2000) included six pieces by her proteges including Elizabeth Youngblood, Dwight Smith, and Kimberly Harden.
 An exhibit that opened at Michigan State University in 2021, "Harold Neal and Detroit African American Artists: 1945 through the Black Arts Movement," featured Woodson's painting, "Martha’s Vandellas" (1969).

 To the Detroit Institute of Arts exhibition "Detroit Collects" (2019), which featured 60 works of all mediums from 19 Detroit-area art collectors, Woodson and her husband Edsel Reid, an art collector and arts administrator, loaned from their collection “After Manet, from May Days Long Forgotten,” 2002, Carrie Mae Weems, American, digital chromogenic print.
 Woodson's husband Edsel was known throughout Detroit for his passionate promotion of African American art including jazz.

 Awards

-Woodson received a prestigious MacDowell Fellowship in 1966.
-She was named the Kresge Eminent Artist of 2021.
+Woodson's most recent honor was in 2021, when she was named the Kresge Eminent Artist.
 Administered by the College for Creative Studies, this award honors one Detroit artist each year for professional achievements, cultural contributions, and commitment to the local arts community.
+She received the DIA Alain Locke Award in 1998 and the Delta Sigma Theta sorority Lillian Benbow Award, among other awards.

-Woodson is also the recipient of the Detroit Council or the Arts and the New Initiatives for the Arts Exhibition Grant, NCA Award for Artistic Excellence (1977), the DIA Alain Locke Award, (1998), and the Delta Sigma Theta sorority Lillian Benbow Award, among other awards.
+Woodson is also the recipient of the Detroit Council or the Arts and the New Initiatives for the Arts Exhibition Grant, NCA Award for Artistic Excellence (1977); World Who's Who of Women, 1978; Who's Who in American Art, 1977–78; Award for Artistic Excellence, National Conference of Artists, 1977; Who's Who Among Black Americans, 1977; a prestigious MacDowell Fellowship in 1966.
+2nd Prize, watercolor, Michigan State Fair, 1966; Purchase Prize, print and drawing exhibit, Dulin Gallery of Art, Knoxville, TN, 1965; 1st Prize, painting, Detroit Art Teachers Exhibition, 1965; 2nd Prize, painting, Detroit Art Teachers Exhibition, 1964.

 Collections

-Woodson’s paintings are in 23 collections including the Detroit Institute of Arts, the Studio Museum in Harlem, the Charles H. Wright Museum of African American History in Detroit, the Mott-Warsh Collection of Contemporary Art in Flint, Michigan, the Schomburg Center for Research in Black Culture in New York City, the Museum of the National Center for Afro American Artists in Boston, Detroit Edison, the Hirshhorn Museum in Washington, D.C, the Toledo Art Commission, Florida A&M University, and Seagrams.
+Woodson’s paintings are in 23 collections including the Detroit Institute of Arts, the Studio Museum in Harlem, the Charles H. Wright Museum of African American History in Detroit, the Mott-Warsh Collection of Contemporary Art in Flint, Michigan, the Schomburg Center for Research in Black Culture in New York City, the Museum of the National Center for Afro American Artists in Boston, Detroit Edison, the [ Hirshhorn Museum] in Washington, D.C, the Toledo Art Commission, Florida A&M University, and Seagrams.